July 26, 2017

 So if you are considering PathwayConnect, know that your efforts in the program will not be wasted.
 If you work hard, you will change your life.
 If you’re willing to try, PathwayConnect is for you.
 I felt my life change every time I threw myself into the coursework and worked as hard as I could — and you can, too.

 This article is part two of a four-part series dedicated to the lessons Dannielle learned during her experience as an undercover student in PathwayConnect.
 In part one, she talks about friendship in PathwayConnect.
-Stay tuned in the coming weeks for the next parts in her series!
+Stay tuned in the coming weeks for parts three and four!

 You can experience the blessings of PathwayConnect, too!
 Explore what PathwayConnect has to offer and apply for the program by visiting Pathway’s website.